Mobile Search Menu

 You'll find that fish is a fun and easy food to cook with, and almost any fish dish is quick to make.

 1. Be creative with canned, jarred, and frozen fish.
 All are versatile when you need to make a meal quickly.
-When Weisenberger gets home late, she puts frozen fish filets in cold water, feeds her dog, and then changes her clothes.
+When Weisenberger gets home late, she puts frozen fish fillets in cold water, feeds her dog, and then changes her clothes.
 When she returns, her fish is defrosted.

 Pull out the air fryer.
 Any can or jar of a high-quality fish (consider any from Portugal) turns salad into a meal.
 Add whole-grain toast or crackers on the side, or fruit, if you like sweet and savory meals.
 Put tuna salad in a microwaved baked potato.